JoaquinEcker/OMDB/README.md

 ### OMDB, Movie Search

-### Funcionalidades
+### Details
-Single page application construida con React la cual consume la REST API OMDB movies
+Single page application built in React consuming the REST API OMDB.
+Shows a list of news linking to its source and allows to add them as Favorites.

-- Buscar películas y listarlas.
+- Search movies & series
-- Poder ver los detalles de una película en particular.
+- See the details of a particular movie.
-- Crear Usuarios.
+- Create users.
-- Loggearse y desloggearse con un usuario.
+- Login and logout with users.
-- Poder agregar una película a tu lista de favoritos.
+- Add a movie to your favorites list.
-- Ver tu lista de películas favoritas.
+- Look at your favorite movies list.
-- Poder sacar películas de tu lista de favoritos.
+- Delete movies from your favorites movies list.

-### En desarrollo
+### In development

-- Buscar Usuarios.
+- Search for users.
-- Ver el perfil de un usuario con sus películas favoritas.
+- See a user favorites movies list.

 <p float="left">
 <img src="public/preVisual/Captura%20de%20pantalla_2022-01-18_13-44-42.png" width ="400" height = "190" >